Bill Mauldin: World War II

 Mauldin was not without his detractors.
 His images—which often parodied the Army's spit-shine and obedience-to-orders-without-question policy—offended some officers.
 After a Mauldin cartoon ridiculed Third Army commander General George Patton's decree that all soldiers be clean-shaven at all times—even in combat—Patton called Mauldin an "unpatriotic anarchist" and threatened to "throw [his] ass in jail" and ban Stars and Stripes from his command.
 General Dwight Eisenhower, Patton's superior, told Patton to leave Mauldin alone; he felt the cartoons gave the soldiers an outlet for their frustrations.
 "Stars and Stripes is the soldiers' paper," he told him, "and we won't interfere."

 In a 1989 interview, Mauldin said, "I always admired Patton.
 Oh, sure, the stupid bastard was crazy.
 He was insane.
 He thought he was living in the Dark Ages.
 Soldiers were peasants to him.
 I didn't like that attitude, but I certainly respected his theories and the techniques he used to get his men out of their foxholes."

 Mauldin's cartoons made him a hero to the common soldier.
 GIs often credited him with helping them to get through the rigors of the war.
-His credibility with the common soldier increased in September 1943, when he was wounded in the shoulder by a German mortar while visiting a machine gun crew near Monte Cassino.
+His credibility with the troops increased in September 1943, when he was wounded in the shoulder by a German mortar while visiting a machine gun crew near Monte Cassino.
 By the end of the war, he received the Legion of Merit for his cartoons.
 Mauldin wanted Willie and Joe to be killed on the last day of combat, but Stars and Stripes dissuaded him.